SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 ## Simple estimation with `lm()` and `glm()`

-We are ready to analyze the effect of `sex` on `bweight`.
+We are ready to analyze the effect of maternal hypertension `hyp` on `bweight`.
-A binary explanatory variable, like `sex`, leads to an elementary two-group comparison of group means for a metric response.
+A binary explanatory variable, like `hyp`, leads to an elementary two-group comparison of group means for a metric response.